pranal02/Ultimate_marathon-Data-Analysis/README.md

 To reproduce the analysis or explore the data further:

-Clone the repository: git clone []
+Clone the repository: git clone [https://github.com/pranal02/Ultimate_marathon-Data-Analysis.git]

-Install dependencies like Pandas , Numpy , Matplotlib, Seaborn Run analysis scripts: Execute the scripts in the analysis directory.
+Install dependencies like Pandas, Numpy, Matplotlib, Seaborn

+Run analysis scripts: Execute the scripts in the analysis directory.